theresa-whynot/developerportfolio/README.md

    2. Click on the "Developer settings" tab.
    3. Click on the "Personal access tokens" section.
    4. Click on the "Generate new token" button.
    5. Give your token a name and click on the "Generate token" button.
-Save your token in a secure location.
+Save your token in a secure location. <br><br>